rsmaller/carg/README.md

 #### nestArgument()
 This function will nest a boolean argument in another nested argument, whether it is a root node or not.
 As of now, each individual nested boolean argument can only directly nest 256 other arguments.
-Since arguments will always end up nested inside a root node, the nest macro is available to make the nesting a little easier to read.
+Since arguments will always end up nested inside a root node, you can use curly braces to make the nesting a little easier to read.
 On a basic level, it looks
 like:

 ```
-nestedArgumentInit(&arg1, "arg"); nest
+nestedArgumentInit(&arg1, "arg"); {
         nestArgument(&arg1, &arg2, "thing2");
         nestArgument(&arg1, &arg3, "thing3");
-nest
+}
 ```

-Note that the nest macro does not serve any functional purpose outside declaring a nesting pseudocode block.

 #### setFlagsFromNestedArgs()
 This function accepts a variable number of root nested nodes after an integer representing the number of root nested